-For example, you might set a response time of 1000ms, a warning threshold of 70% conformant responses, and a serious threshold of 40% conformant responses.
+For example, you may set a response time of 1000ms, an alert threshold of 40%, and a logging threshold of 70%.
 This would mean that:

-- If fewer than 70% of requests take less than 1000ms to return from a server, a warning entry is written to the Traffic Manager event log. - If fewer than 40% of requests take less than 1000ms, a serious-level entry is written to the Traffic Manager event log.
+- If fewer than 70% of requests take less than 1000ms to return from a server, a warning entry will be written in the Traffic Manager log. - If fewer than 40% of requests take less than 1000ms, a serious-level entry will be written in the Traffic Manager event log.